FynnMP/fun_learning/README.md

 5. Finally: Learn Hard, Play Hard!

 # Debug
-If you have any problem running the project please make sure that you have all the necessary packages libraries installed.
+If you have any problem running the project please make sure that you have all the necessary libraries installed.
 Namely those are:
 1. tkinter
 2. pygame
 3. subprocess